-- 2.1 Proposals to achieve the required changes outline the components to be adjusted and the reasons for the choice. - 2.2 Prototypes are modified in accordance with the proposals. - 2.3 Measurements and functional testing confirm the success of the modifications.
+- 2.1 A proposal to achieve the required changes outline the components to be adjusted and the reasons for the choice. - 2.2 The prototype is modified in accordance with the proposal. - 2.3 Measurements and functional testing confirm the success of the modifications.